 During my undergraduate years, I interned with the NOAA North Central River Forecast Center, and with CNN Domestic and International Weather.
 I conducted research through a Bahamas paleoclimate NSF REU, and through the DEEPWAVE field campaign, studying atmospheric gravity waves and cloud stereo photogrammetry in New Zealand – See CV for more on research, fieldwork, training and scientific presentations.
 After graduating, I interned with NASA Goddard Space Flight Center in science journalism and multimedia – Visit Media page for articles.

-As a graduate student, in addition to pursuing hydrometeorology-focused research, it is also important to me to advocate for science and for responsible science-informed policy, to help empower younger students, and to share the possibilities of STEM with disadvantaged and marginalized communities.
+As a graduate student, in addition to pursuing hydrometeorology-focused research, it is also important to me to advocate for responsible science-informed policy, to help empower younger students, and to share the possibilities of STEM with disadvantaged and marginalized communities.

 I enjoy spending time in nature, participating in outreach events, writing poems, and helping and learning about others.

 Thank you very much to the organizations and incredible individuals who show me support in my research and throughout my endeavors.